learningequality/kolibri-docs/docs/tutorials/rpi.rst

 Setting up a "Captive portal"
 -----------------------------

 You don't have to set up a "Captive Portal", but it's a good idea, since the behavior will make the user experience better.
-Users won't have to guess the location (hostname / domain) of services on the Raspberry Pi, and many devices support displaying your welcome page automatically upon connecting to the wifi.
+Users won't have to guess the location (hostname / domain) of services on the Raspberry Pi, and many devices support displaying your welcome page automatically upon connecting to the Wi-Fi.

 .. figure:: /img/captive_portal_screenshot.png
     :alt: Captive portal screenshot

-    This type of dialogue will appear on many devices when they detect a successful WIFI connection without an internet connection.
+    This type of dialogue will appear on many devices when they detect a successful Wi-Fi connection without an internet connection.

 In the previous step, we have configured the Raspberry Pi to tell devices on the local offline hotspot that whatever resource they request such as ``http://domain.com``, it should resolve to the Raspberry Pi's static IP address ``192.168.4.1``.